The South African Reflexology Society [TSARS] [053-289-NPO].

 TSARS is managed by a National Executive Committee consisting of elected office-bearers and 5 branch chairpersons.
 The positions are honorary.

-An appointed part-time administration officer in TSARS head office deals with the general administration of TSARS, queries from members and the public via e-mail and telephone.
+An appointed administration officer in TSARS head office deals with the general administration of TSARS, queries from members and the public via e-mail and telephone.

 The National Executive Committee has monthly meetings via the internet and reports are submitted on portfolio activities.
 Annual reports are submitted at the Annual General Meetings.